manisha-m/weather-app/README.md

 # weather-app
 Weather App using React, Node, Express and Webpack.
 Deployable on Heroku.
+Docker image available to be run in a docker container.

 ##Development builds:
 - npm install